qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2025-04-12

+Hasin and Tim presented their Final Year Project works.
+Well done!

+### 2025-04-06

+Quanhua visited the Musculoskeletal Tumor Center of Peking University People's Hospital and presented their recent work on osteosarcoma.

 ### 2025-01-02

 Yulin and Ruge now officially become Ph.D. students.
 Hope you will enjoy the journey!